mead-ml/mead-baseline/docs/setup.md

 ### Conda

-For maintaining a virtual environment in python, we use `conda`.
+While the codes can be run from any python eco system, we use `conda` as a virtual environment.
 You can use other package managers such as `pip`.
-Conda can be installed by [downloading this file](https://repo.continuum.io/archive/Anaconda3-4.4.0-Linux-x86_64.sh) and using `bash <installer.sh>`.
+If you want to install conda, it can be installed by [downloading this file](https://repo.continuum.io/archive/Anaconda3-4.4.0-Linux-x86_64.sh) and using `bash <installer.sh>`.
 Download the latest version from [this link](https://www.continuum.io/downloads).

 ### Creating a Virtual Environment using Conda